Leica 2010 35mm f/1.4 Summilux-M ASPH

-Leica has announced the new 35mm f/1.4 Summilux-M ASPH.
-It is revised version of the already popular 35mm f/1.4 Summilux-M ASPH, which Leica describes in glowing terms as follows:
+The new 35mm f/1.4 Summilux-M ASPH is a revised version of the already famed 35mm f/1.4 Summilux-M ASPH.
+The new lens is described by Leica in glowing terms:

 - A floating element which ensures top image quality at all focusing distances;